AryanGupta99/Chatbot/data/kb/02_disk_storage_upgrade.md

 # Disk Storage & Low Disk Space Guide

-## Issue
+## When C: Drive Shows Red or Disk is Full

-C: Drive is running low on space or showing red indicator.
+If your C: Drive is showing red or you're running low on disk space, **try these cleanup steps FIRST before upgrading**:

-## Step 1: Cleanup Steps (Try These First)
+## Cleanup Steps to Free Up Space

-Before upgrading storage, try these cleanup steps to free up space:

 ### Clear Temporary Files
 1. Press Windows Key + R